avelouk/quartz-website/content/_index.md

 ---
 title: Website of Karen Galstyan
 ---
 Hello and welcome to my corner of the internet!
-I am a software engineer who decided to become a product manager for some reason.
+I am a Software Engineer who decided to become a Product Manager for some reason.
 I love technology and I believe that great tech should feel like magic.
 My goal is to use tech to it's full potential and have it bring convenience and delight to our daily lives.

 Here I build products alone, document the process and share successes, failures, and learnings.